jbbjr/Marathon-Weather-Analysis-and-Performance-Prediction/README.md

 ```

 This confirms our initial hypothesis and if we look at the sign, we see that as temperature increases, time will increase at an increasing rate.
 On the latter, we can infer that as temperature decreases, time will decrease at a decreasing rate.

+<br/><br/>
+<br/><br/>

+# Conclusion
+To wrap things up, here's what we've done so far:

+- Constructed a database of marathon and weather data by leveraging
+  - Web scraping
+  - Various API packages
+- Constructed an unbalanced panel dataset with SQL
+- Leveraged econometric techniques to run multiple regressions
+- Discovered the existence of an optimal range of temperature for running a marathon
+- Quantified the effect of a 1°F increase on marathon finishing times (Still likely overpredicting)

+As of now this is a great start, but there is still lots of work to be done!
+To anyone who comes across this, I am always open to suggestions on how to further improve any of these processes.